jfroelich/rss-reader/src/color/readme.md

 * https://www.theimagingsource.com/support/documentation/ic-imaging-control-cpp/PixelformatRGB565.htm
 * https://stackoverflow.com/questions/25467682

 # TODO: Vary contrast based on text size

 * See https://www.w3.org/TR/WCAG20/
 * See TinyColor's isReadable function

-# TODO: write my own parser to stop relying on third-party

-Maybe move color_parse and color_format to a separate module that depends on color, and acts as a layer above it.
-It involves a lot of css which is not logically related to color itself.

 # TODO: maybe make a color_valid function